Dialectical Behaviour Therapy (DBT) is essentially a skill-based therapy, offering clients more practical and effective coping techniques.

 DBT uses a cognitive behavioural approach and emphasises acceptance of the person as they are, combined with the expectation that current behaviours need to change.
 The tension that arises between the need for both acceptance and change is known as a “dialectical tension.”
 Dialectics refers to finding the middle ground between two opposites.
 DBT works by teaching clients specific skills in order to deal effectively with themselves and the world around them.

 Core Mindfulness – Mindfulness is central to DBT.
 The skills taught are psychological and behavioural versions of meditation practices drawn from Eastern traditions.
 It focuses on states of mind known as “emotional mind” and “rational mind” and attempts to balance these two to produce a third mental state known as “wise mind”.

-Interpersonal effectiveness – involves learning how to be effective in obtaining what you want, saying no and dealing with conflicts within relationships whilst maintaining self espect.
+Interpersonal Effectiveness – Involves learning how to be effective in obtaining what you want, saying no and dealing with conflicts within relationships whilst maintaining self-respect.

-Emotion regulation – involves learning skills which enable you to deal with intense and painful emotional states.
+Emotion Regulation – Involves learning skills that enable you to deal with intense and painful emotional states.
 Suicidal and self-harming behaviours, as well as substance abuse, are viewed as dysfunctional behaviours, which the individual has developed as a way of dealing with these difficult emotional experiences.

-Although DBT was originally developed as a treatment for Borderline Personality Disorder and individuals with self-harm behaviours (e.g. self-cutting, suicidal thoughts, urges to suicide, and suicide attempts), it is now being used to treat other personality disorders, eating disorders, adolescent depression, and persisting depression in the elderly.
+Although Dialectical Behaviour Therapy was initially developed as a treatment for Borderline Personality Disorder and individuals with self-harm behaviours, self-cutting, suicidal thoughts, urges to suicide, and suicide attempts, it is now being used to treat other personality disorders, eating disorders, adolescent depression, and persisting depression in the elderly.